 Healthy plants, like all higher organisms, host an extensive commensal microbial community or microbiome.
 Non-pathogenic microbes in many cases benefit the host.
-In plants, both the leaf microbiome, the phyllosphere, and the root microbiome, the rhizosphere, contain a wide range of bacterial and fungal species, including some that have been shown to play a range of roles in plant health.
+In plants, both the leaf microbiome, the phyllosphere, and the root microbiome, the rhizosphere, contain a wide range of bacterial and fungal species, including some that have been shown to play a range of roles in disease prevention.
 Changes in the microbiome can, therefore, have important effects on agricultural yield and microbial supplementation offers a real option for biological control of disease, reducing the need for fungicides.
 Understanding the rules of establishment of microbial supplements within the microbiome is currently a key knowledge gap, with many potential biological control agents failing to establish in the field under real agricultural conditions.
-This project will use a metabarcoding approach to analyse the impact of a range of biotic and abiotic stresses experienced by the plant on the microbiome.
-Direct community sequencing-based approaches negate the need to culture microbes and allow taxonomic diversity of communities as a whole to be compared.
-This project will see you join a team within the lab analysing the effects of agricultural treatments such as pesticide, bactericide, fungicide, and herbicide.
-Effects on the microbiome of abiotic factors such as light, drought stress, plant immune responses and even internal plant circadian rhythms are also being tested.
-This project will examine the effect of approaches such as application of plant growth promoting bacteria or manure on the microbiome.
-While undoubtedly beneficial to the plant, both have the potential to change the balance of the microbiome.
-Many manures even contain antibiotic resistance genes selected as a result of application of antibiotics to farm animals and so the impact of these will also be surveyed.
+This project will use a metabarcoding approach to analyse the impact of a range of biotic and abiotic stresses experienced by plants in the field on the phyllosphere microbiome and to try and establish the key elements that define a resilient microbial community.
+We will analyse the effects of both environmental and agricultural treatments.
+Effects on the microbiome of abiotic factors such as light, drought stress, plant immune responses and even internal plant circadian rhythms will also be tested.
 This project will also investigate the potential for probiotic treatment / microbiota transfer to help restore microbial homeostasis using synthetic communities (SynComs) cultured from microbes native to healthy untreated plants.
-The effect of swapping of SynComs on overall markers of plant health will also be examined at both a molecular and physiological level.